Spectra Assure Free Trial

 One platform helps developers build safe software while giving CISOs, procurement, and compliance teams the controls to manage commercial third-party risk.

-Customers gave Spectra Assure an average 4.9 rating in Gartner Peer Insights — the kind of score you frame, and absolutely the kind we did.
+Customers gave Spectra Assure an average overall rating of 4.9/5 based on 6 reviews as of 26 June 26 in Gartner Peer Insights™.
+We believe this is the kind of rating you frame, and absolutely the kind we did.

-"Visionary" means we're calling the road ahead, and there's road left to build, we believe.
+Visionary means we're calling the road ahead, and there's a road left to build, we believe.
 We're heads-down on it.
 But for a category that spent years as somebody else's bullet point, getting its own Magic Quadrant — and standing on it as the vendor most committed to analyzing what software actually does — is a pretty good day at the office.

 The label only ever told you where the box came from.
 We'll keep opening the box.